giantswarm/releases/announcements/2020-Week-50/announcement.md

-# :zap: This Week in Provider-Independent Announcements (December 11, 2020):zap:
+# :zap: This Week in Provider-Independent Announcements (January 22, 2021):zap:

 Please note that we are aligning some key terms in our product communication with the Kubernetes project's terminology: